Your Credentialing Partner

 As part of its Quality Improvement Program, TPQVO surveys its clients each year on twelve dimensions of product and service quality including timeliness, accuracy, communication and complaint handling.

 Since the survey’s inception in 1998, a majority of clients responded to the survey and provided important feedback.
-The chart below shows scores for 2009 and is representative of scores for all years.
 Most clients report they are satisfied or very satisfied with all quality dimensions and 100% of clients stated that would recommend the service to others.
 Service dimensions tracked include timeliness, accuracy and organization of appointment and reappointment files, knowledge of the client and overall knowledge, communication and responsiveness to questions and concerns.
 TPQVO followed up on concerns noted in surveys and reviewed all comments and suggestions included in the narrative section.

 Contracting and Delegation